DaniFdezAlvarez/shexer/README.md

 Language: Python 3.5
 This repository contains a software prototype to perform induction of Shapes in an RDF Graph.

-There is a [Shexer for Python 2.7](https://github.com/DaniFdezAlvarez/shexer).
-However, 2.7 version may not be maintained.

 ## Installation

 Shexer has some external dependencies listed in the files requirements.txt.
 You can install them all using pip: